bufbuild/protovalidate/docs/standard-constraints.md

 ### Extending MessageOptions

-The schema extends `google.protobuf.MessageOptions` to include a new optional field of type `MessageConstraints`.
+The schema extends `google.protobuf.MessageOptions` to include a new optional field of type `MessageRules`.
 This allows you to specify rules for messages in your Protobuf schema:

 ```protobuf